chuanlongZhou/indian_100_data/README.md

 4. CSV files under: data/summary_time_series

    Daily total emission for a city - > sum of the city grids under: data/gidded_data

+5. all the units for CO2 emission is kt.